 While they dry, make a template for the basket.
 With a plain plate, use the same width to measure in from the middle of each side and make a mark.
 Take the ruler and make the mark into a full line.
 I used 2.5″ as my measurement.

 Notice where the lines intersect to make an ‘L’ shape/pie slice.
 Cut one of the lines at each junction.
 It needs to be the same line at each junction.
 I chose to cut the bottom line of the ‘L’ shape.

 Put a piece of double-sided tape on each of the folded pieces.
 Then bring the folded edge and the straight edge together.
 Pinch firmly to secure.

 Continue until all the edges are connected.
 String can be added as embellishment.

-Fill with berries, and enjoy!
+Fill with berries or other treats, and enjoy!